nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

   * Zephyr's Network Management API :ref:`zephyr:net_mgmt_interface` for getting the visible Wi-Fi access points.
   * Sending access point information to the selected location service and getting the calculated location back to the device.

+The default priority order of location methods is GNSS positioning, Wi-Fi positioning and Cellular positioning.
+If any of these methods are disabled, the method is simply omitted from the list.

 Here are details related to the services handling cell information for cellular positioning, or access point information for Wi-Fi positioning:

+  * Services can be handled by the application by enabling the :kconfig:option:`CONFIG_LOCATION_SERVICE_EXTERNAL` Kconfig option, in which case rest of the service configurations are ignored.
   * The service is selected in the :c:struct:`location_method_config` structure when requesting for location.
   * The services available are `nRF Cloud Location Services`_ and `HERE Positioning`_.
   * The data transport method for the `nRF Cloud Location Services`_ can be configured to either MQTT (:kconfig:option:`CONFIG_NRF_CLOUD_MQTT`) or REST (:kconfig:option:`CONFIG_NRF_CLOUD_REST`).